Renée Sintenis: Third Reich

 Emil Rudolf Weiß was dismissed from his university post on 1 April 1933, because of an angry statement against the Nazi regime and the law to reintroduce the civil service.
 Sintenis herself was excluded from the Academy of the Arts in 1934 because of her Jewish origins – her maternal grandmother was Jewish before her conversion.
 Nevertheless, she was able to stay in the Reich Chamber of Culture, even if her works were removed from public collections by the National Socialists.

 During the Third Reich, Renée Sintenis and her husband Emil Rudolf Weiß lived with considerable restrictions.
-She continued to exhibit, although one of her self-portraits was shown in the Degenerate Art exhibition in Munich in 1934.
+She continued to exhibit, although one of her self-portraits was shown in the Degenerate Art exhibition in Munich in 1937.
 Since she was not banned from exhibiting, she was represented in Düsseldorf by the art dealer Alex Vömel, Flechtheim's successor.
 In contrast to the 1920s, she was not doing well financially, which was reinforced by the bronze casting ban of 1941.

 Until the forced dissolution of the Deutscher Künstlerbund in 1936, Sintenis remained a member of the German Association of Artists.
 That she was sponsored by the NSDAP propagandist Hans Hinkel, as it was later claimed, has not been proven and is highly unlikely.

 Her husband died unexpectedly on 7 November 1942 in Meersburg on the Lake Constance.
 His death plunged Sintenis into a deep crisis.
 As a result, she took over his studio in the Künstlerhaus on Kurfürstenstrasse, where Max Pechstein also worked.
-His family took temporarily on her when her studio house was destroyed by arson and several Allied bombings in 1945.
+His family temporarily took her in when her studio house was destroyed by arson and several Allied bombings in 1945.
 Sintenis lost almost all of her possessions; all papers and parts of her work were lost.
 While most of the cast models were preserved, the plaster frames of most of the portrait heads were also destroyed.
 In a self-portrait mask from 1944, the hardships of the war years are visible in her features.